ICJ RESPONSE DURING CORONAVIRUS EMERGENCY

 - Amtrak's State-Specific Travel Restrictions

-- Centers for Disease Control - Travel in the U.S.
+- Centers for Disease Control - Traveler's Health

 - Federal Aviation Administration's Flight Delay Information Map - indicates closed airports